 I’ve been working online while travelling throughout South America for almost 3 months so far and I’ve had a lot of time to think about solopreneurship.
 After 5+ years as a sole trader, it’s now the right time to write my thoughts.
 I really hope to give you at least one idea, one tip you can take away.

 I would love if you could spend some time to think about it, and leave your comment below to tell me what your thoughts are.
 Continue reading 10 Things Nobody Tells You About Working for Yourself

 The conditional tags of WooCommerce and WordPress (also “WooCommerce and WordPress Conditional Logic”) can be used in your functions.php to display content based on certain conditions.
 For example, you could display different content for different categories within a single PHP function.
 Continue reading WooCommerce Conditional Logic – Tags, Examples & PHP

-The manufacturer’s suggested retail price (MSRP), or the recommended retail price (RRP), it’s the price at which the manufacturer recommends that the retailer sell the product.
+The manufacturer’s suggested retail price (MSRP), or the recommended retail price (RRP), is the price at which the manufacturer recommends that the retailer sells the product at.
 You might have seen this in an ad, on a magazine, on a price tag: “RRP: $50.
 Our price: $39!”.